Resources and Documents

 At live events played using an internet connection (whether wired or Wi-Fi), the console must be in Airplane Mode during matches.

-Players may be asked by event staff to register their Battle Teams as Rental Teams and provide the Rental Team IDs.
-Rental Teams may be used for recordkeeping or team checks, and they may be utilized on a provided console for streamed matches, particularly if players are using a Nintendo Switch Lite console to participate in the tournament.
-Players may not alter or delete their Rental Teams for the duration of the tournament plus any specified additional time afterward as instructed by event staff.
+Competitors may be asked by event staff to register their Battle Teams as Rental Teams and provide the Rental Team IDs.
+Rental Teams may be used for recordkeeping or team checks, and they may be utilized on a provided console for streamed matches, particularly if competitors are using a Nintendo Switch Lite console to participate in the tournament.
+Competitors may not alter or delete their Rental Teams for the duration of the tournament plus any specified additional time afterward as instructed by event staff.

 2.3 Controllers